 I like to make my T-tops on this machine, which are simple short sleeved tops with a jewel neckline.
 I'll choose a very pretty shade of yarn, and maybe something scrumptiously soft, and knit in simple stockinet.

-I hope this guide has been informative.
-I have pulled my information from my experience of 26 years.
-I hope I have added to your knowledge of knitting machines and you feel a little more qualified to make your decision.
+I hope this guide will be informative.
+I have pulled my information from my experience since 1984 when I purchased my first machine, then in 1987 became a retailer.
+I hope I have added to your knowledge of knitting machines, and you feel a little more qualified to make your decision.

 Angelika